danieljperry/LeaveALegacy/README.md

 ((80 3600) (80 7200) (50 "CharityPubKey" 0x43138432a85321ce4eb110af0ec388a4fabc1deb8e82242430579bd3e41abda2) (51 0xdeadbeef 1000) (60 1000))

-With each inner puzzle, we add on a new condition:
+With each inner Legacy Puzzle, we add on a new condition:

-- 80 – Ensure that at least a certain number of seconds have elapsed since the coin’s creation, simulating owner’s untimely death.
+- 80 – Ensure that at least a certain number of seconds have elapsed since the coin’s creation, simulating the owner’s untimely death.
 If this condition is not met, the spend fails with ASSERT_SECONDS_RELATIVE_FAILED.

+If the "owner" of that puzzle attempts to spend it, another condition is also added:

+- 50 – Sign the transaction with the private key that matches the public key given in the solution.

 Most users will also want to add their own conditions, such as:
-- 50 – Sign the transaction with the private key that matches the public key given in the solution.

 - 51 – create a new coin

 - 60 – create an announcement for the coin spend

 If Alice or Bob attempt to spend the coin without an aggregated signature, the spend will fail with BAD_AGGREGATE_SIGNATURE.
 This protects against malicious users attempting to spend the coin to themselves by impersonating its rightful owner.

+If anyone else attempts to spend the coin, they'll reach the innermost puzzle, which in this example also requires an aggregated signature.
+However, this won't necessarily be the case.
+But even in case an aggregated signature is not required, those attempting to spend the coin will still be blocked by the timelock.

 ------------------------------------------
 **VII.
 Potential Future Improvements**